nashville-software-school/server-side-python-curriculum/book-1-kennels/chapters/CC_GETTER_SETTER.md

+# Supp Ch.8 Controlling the Animals

-# Critters and Croquettes: Day 5
+## Critters and Croquettes: Day 5

 > It's another perfect Smoky Mountains day, with cool air and a warm sun.
 You decide to head over to Critters and Croquettes for a light lunch and to see the plans Bobby has in store for his big expansion.
 When you arrive you're surprised to see Bobby looking worried.
 The usual exuberance isn't present today.
 >
->"Had a bit of a fright this morning, friend," Bobby explains.
+> "Had a bit of a fright this morning, friend," Bobby explains.
 "One of our more...clever...alpacas found a way to climb up on a bench and jump the fence into the parking lot.
 Luckily, she smelled a fresh batch of huevos estrellados drifting out of the tapas bar and she wandered back in through the front door!
 >
->You remind yourself not to complain the next time your job feels boring or repetitive.
+> You remind yourself not to complain the next time your job feels boring or repetitive.
 >
->"Got me to thinking, though," he says.
+> "Got me to thinking, though," he says.
 "And I've decided to microchip all my critters in case one ever escapes.
 Or, heaven forbid, a customer decides to smuggle a snake or two out in their backpack.
 >
->"So, I'm glad you're here.
+> "So, I'm glad you're here.
 I'd like to have a way to record the chip number for a critter.
 Whatta you say?"
 >
->"I say we can do that," you...say.
+> "I say we can do that," you...say.
 >
->A few thoughts come to mind as you visualize adding a `chip_number` property to your critter classes.
+> A few thoughts come to mind as you visualize adding a `chip_number` property to your critter classes.
->#1.
+> #1.
 You should make sure the value is always input as a number, not a string, just to be consistent and predictable.
->#2.
+> #2.
 Once a chip is added to an animal, that number is permanent and won't need to change.
->#3.
+> #3.
 You're really glad you're not the employee who has to figure out how to microchip a copperhead.

 ## re: thought #1 -- Enforcing Python Class Property Values